TriLab-bioinf/WORKSHOP2024_2/SNP_calling.md

 1. Remove adapters (ILLUMINACLIP:TruSeq3-PE.fa:2:30:10)

-   ILLUMINACLIP:fastaWithAdaptersEtc:seed mismatches:palindrome clip threshold:simple clip threshold
+   ILLUMINACLIP: fastaWithAdaptersEtc: seed mismatches : palindrome clip threshold : simple clip threshold

-● fastaWithAdaptersEtc: specifies the path to a fasta file containing all the adapters, PCR sequences etc. The naming of the various sequences within this file determines how they are used.
+    ● **fastaWithAdaptersEtc**: specifies the path to a fasta file containing all the adapters, PCR sequences etc. The naming of the various sequences within this file determines how they are used.

-● seedMismatches: specifies the maximum mismatch count which will still allow a full match to be performed
+    ● **seedMismatches**: specifies the maximum mismatch count which will still allow a full match to be performed

-● palindromeClipThreshold: specifies how accurate the match between the two 'adapter ligated' reads must be for PE palindrome read alignment.
+    ● **palindromeClipThreshold**: specifies how accurate the match between the two 'adapter ligated' reads must be for PE palindrome read alignment.

-● simpleClipThreshold: specifies how accurate the match between any adapter etc. sequence must be against a read.
+    ● **simpleClipThreshold**: specifies how accurate the match between any adapter etc. sequence must be against a read.

 2. Remove leading low quality or N bases (below quality 3) (LEADING:3)
 3. Remove trailing low quality or N bases (below quality 3) (TRAILING:3)